CYRENAICA TERRACOTTAS

 is an interactive web site designed for archaeologists, art historians, historians, and classicists who have an interest in the typological diffusion of Greek terracottas at ancient sites in Cyrenaica, Libya, as well as elsewhere around the Greek world.

-The FIRST PHASE of this project concerns the Greek votive terracottas brought to light at the Extramural Sanctuary of Demeter and Persephone in the Wadi Bel Gadir at Cyrene, Libya (see above).
-While terracotta figurines have been found at Cyrene's Artemision, Theater, Agora, so-called Temple of the Divinity of Fecundity, Temple of Demeter, Sanctuary of the Chthonic Nymphs, and in tombs from Cyrene's necropoleis, those from the Extramural Sanctuary of Demeter and Persephone represent the largest extant corpus of figurines found to date anywhere in Cyrenaica.
-They complement the figurines discovered at Tocra, Apollonia, Benghazi, Eusperides, El Gubba, and Budrasc, but far exceed these in number.
+While terracotta figurines have been found at Cyrene's Artemision, theater, agora, so-called Temple of the Divinity of Fecundity, Temple of Demeter, Sanctuary of the Chthonic Nymphs, and in tombs from Cyrene's necropoleis, those from the Extramural Sanctuary of Demeter and Persephone represent the largest extant corpus of figurines found to date anywhere in Cyrenaica.
+They complement the figurines discovered outside of Cyrene, at Tocra, Apollonia, Benghazi, Eusperides, El Gubba, and Budrasc, but far exceed these in number.

-A detail of the figurines from the Extramural Sanctuary of Demeter and Persephone at Cyrene, Libya
+All the images for the terracottas from the Extramural Sanctuary of Demeter and Persephone at Cyrene

 الإصدارالعربي